TheSethRose/X-Pilot/docs/tweepy-v2-api-overview.md

 ---

-This overview covers the main capabilities of Tweepy when working with Twitter API v2 on the Free 𝕏 API Plan.
+This overview covers the main capabilities of Tweepy when working with 𝕏 API v2 on the Free 𝕏 API Plan.
 For more detailed information, refer to the [official Tweepy documentation](https://docs.tweepy.org/) and the [Twitter API v2 documentation](https://developer.twitter.com/en/docs/twitter-api).